CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

 # The Lock Door Escape Room
 Would you imagine to be completely lock inside of a roon full of misteries?
-As you can see on this website, **The Lock Door** is a scape room where the people will be able to enjoy and spend their free time having a ball with friends or family.
+As you can see on this website, **The Lock Door** is a escape room where the people will be able to enjoy and spend their free time having a ball with friends or family.
 Along this website we will bring your services one step closer to your users.
 Therefore we will put together all the information your users will need in a cool and an attractive website.
 Easy and simple, just with one click you will have on your hand a piece of waht a escape room is.